justinhachemeister/Bleak/README.md

 injector.EraseHeaders("processName", "pathToDll");
 ```
-Full documentation of the library, including examples can be found here (documentation currently being created)
+Full documentation for the library can be found [here](https://akaion.github.io/repositories/bleak.html)

 ----